ryanatkn/cosmicplayground/README.md

 [cosmicplayground.org](https://www.cosmicplayground.org)
 is a collection of web projects that try to be useful or interesting.

+- [Soggy Planet](https://www.cosmicplayground.org/soggy-planet) is an interactive map of Earth where sea levels fall and rise and the lights of civilization shine through the night.
 - [Deep Breath](https://www.cosmicplayground.org/deep-breath)
   is an interactive map with a rough answer to the extreme hypothetical _"If all ice on Earth melts, how will sea levels change?"_